truenas/documentation/content/SCALE/SCALEUIReference/Storage/StorageDashboardScreen.md

 ![ExportDisconnectPoolWindow](/images/SCALE/22.12/ExportDisconnectPoolWindow.png "Export/Disconnect Pool Window")

-If a share uses the pool this window displays the share type (for example, SMB share, etc.) affected by the export/disconnect operation.
+If a share uses the pool, this window displays the share type (for example, SMB share, etc.) affected by the export/disconnect operation.

-Disks in an exported pool become available to use in a new pool but remain marked as used by an exported pool.
-If you select a disk used by an exported pool to use in a new pool the system displays a warning message about the disk.
+Disks in an exported pool become available to use in a new pool but remain marked as used by the exported pool.
+If you select a disk used by an exported pool to use in a new pool, the system displays a warning message about the disk.

 | Setting | Description |
 |---------|-------------|